loscrossos/core_visomaster/README.md

 Thats what i use for all my development across all my systems.
 All my projects run out of the box if you PC is setup with it.

+If you are already setup and happy thats ok.
+Its not a requirement.

 ## Project Installation